josojo/subjectivocracy/Forkonomics.md

 ### Summary:

 The forkonomic system provides a novel mechanism for appointing the most important player in a society, the judges.
 While forking into different realities is not an option in normal life, the new economies of blockchains allow for this ideal process.
 The new electronically managed ecosystems allow a very harmless protest against non-conformal judges: switching in new realities and wait until these realities get adopted by the rest of the community.
-This form of protest is so much advanced compared to old times, where you would have to fight for your rights on the street.
+This form of protest is so much advanced compared to old times, where you would have to fight for your rights on the street and risk your life.